Preemptive Scheduling

 /* Your code goes here. */

-}You can implement the MLFQ scheduler by implementing the two functions above and then call these functions in proc_yield.
-Specifically, add new fields in struct process which record the level and remaining runtime on the level.
-Assuming that a process p has run for another runtime microseconds, mlfq_update_level updates such fields according to the rule #2 above.
-When calling this function, reuse your time measurement for CPU time.
+}You can implement the MLFQ scheduler by implementing the two functions above and calling these functions in proc_yield.
+Specifically, add new fields to the struct process recording the level and the remaining runtime at that level.
+Suppose a process p has run for another runtime unit of time: mlfq_update_level updates the new fields according to rule #2.
+When providing the runtime argument, reuse your CPU time measurement.

-And the mlfq_reset_level function moves processes to level #0 according to the rule #4 above.
-Use earth->tty_input_empty() to see whether the shell gets new keyboard input and use the MLFQ_last_reset_time variable to see whether an MLFQ_RESET_PERIOD has elapsed since the last time moving all processes to level #0.
+The mlfq_reset_level function moves all processes to level #0 according to rule #4.
+Use earth->tty_input_empty() to see whether the shell gets new keyboard input, and use the MLFQ_last_reset_time variable to check whether MLFQ_RESET_PERIOD time units have elapsed since the last time moving all processes to level #0.

-Lastly, you need to modify the for loop in proc_yield() according to the rule #3 above.
-Make sure to call proc_try_syscall() for processes with status PROC_PENDING_SYSCALL just like the current code.
+Lastly, you need to modify the for loop in proc_yield() according to rule #3.
+Make sure to call proc_try_syscall() for processes with status PROC_PENDING_SYSCALL, as in the current code.
 After you finish, test your code with the shell commands below.

 > make qemu